-Super Planet Crash is a browser-based gravity game that originated from an open-source program used by astronomers for the detection of planets outside of our Solar System born out of the work of Greg Laughlin and Stefano Meschairi at UC Santa Cruz.
+Super Planet Crash is a browser-based gravity game that originated from an open-source program used by astronomers to detect planets outside of our Solar System born out of the work of Yale Professor of Astronomy, Greg Laughlin and Stefano Meschairi at UC Santa Cruz.

-This fun and addictive game entice users to create their planetary systems utilizing several different astronomical bodies, including Earth-like masses, Super-Earths, Ice Giants, Giant Planets, Brown Dwarfs, and Dwarf Stars.
+This fun and addictive game lets users create their planetary systems utilizing several different astronomical bodies, including Earth-like masses, Super-Earths, Ice Giants, Giant Planets, Brown Dwarfs, and Dwarf Stars.

 How To Play Super Planet Crash

-At the opening of the game, players are given a single Earth-like mass that has been assigned an arbitrary orbit around a central parent star.
+At the game’s opening, players are given a single Earth-like mass that has been assigned an arbitrary orbit around a central parent star.
 The challenge is for players to create their solar system by continuing to add additional masses within a distance of 2 Astronomic Units from the parent star (1 AU is the distance between the Earth and the Sun).

-Points are linked to the overall mass of each additional body that is added to the system and the overall length of time that the system remains stable.
-Star systems must remain stable for a 500-year interval to receive additional points.
+Points are linked to the overall mass of each additional body added to the system and the length of time that the system remains stable.
+Star systems must remain stable for a 500-year interval to receive extra points.

 Super Planet Crash Components

-- Earths – These planets are the rocky, terrestrial planets like our home, Earth.
-They are commonly referred too as Terran planets.
-Mars is also a Terran planet, as well.
+- Earths – These planets are rocky, terrestrial planets like our home, Earth.
+They are commonly referred to as Terran planets.
+Mars is also a Terran planet.

 - Super-Earths – Super-Earths are massive terrestrial planets, usually double the size of Earth.
 We have found many exoplanets such as Proxima Centauri B, Kepler-442b, and the TRAPPIST planets.

-- Dwarf Star – The majority of stars are dwarf stars which feature small size and with low luminosity.
+- Dwarf Star – The majority of stars are dwarf stars that feature small size and low luminosity.
 Our Sun is a dwarf star classified as a yellow dwarf.

-Star System Templates – There are a few star system template to choose from that allow you to start with slightly different star system configurations.
+A few star system templates to choose from allow you to start with slightly different star system configurations.

 - Kepler 11 Template – Kepler-11 is a star system and star slightly larger than the Sun in the constellation Cygnus.
 Kepler-11 is 2,150 light-years from Earth.
 The Kepler star system consists of six planets, Kepler b, c, d, e, f, and g.
-Within the SPC game, using this template starts you off with the Star and these six planets.
+Using this template starts you off with the star and these six planets within the SPC game.
 From there, you add planets to drive up your score.
-The star system is among the most compact and flattest star systems discovered so be careful when adding larger planetary bodies.
+The star system is among the most compact and flattest star systems discovered, so be careful when adding larger planetary bodies.

 There are some tricks to achieving a high score in Super Planet Crash.
-It is possible to boost your score by adding as many brown dwarfs or dwarf stars as possible in extremely close orbit to the parent star.
+You can boost your score by adding as many brown dwarfs or dwarf stars as possible in extremely close orbit to the parent star.
 By placing dwarfs close to the parent star, the powerful nature of their gravity is less likely to throw off smaller, neighboring bodies.
-Next, try loading in as many Super-Earths, Ice Giants and Giant Planets into the Habitable Zone as possible.
+Next, try loading in as many Super-Earths, Ice Giants, and Giant Planets into the Habitable Zone as possible.

 Are you interested in participating in some real-time exoplanetary science?
-Stephano Meschairi, the leading developer of Super Planet Crash, has also created Systemic Live, a free web application that allows users to access real radial velocity data sets from telescopes positioned around the world.
+Stephano Meschairi, the leading developer of Super Planet Crash, has also created Systemic Live.
+This free web application allows users to access real radial velocity data sets from telescopes positioned around the world.
 Systemic Live is open-source software that has been utilized by astronomy classes in high schools and colleges across the country.

 Ready To Play Super Planet Crash?

-You can find Super Planet Crash HERE.
-As mentioned on their site The Super Planet Crash is a project by Stefano Meschiari and the SAVE/Point team.
-Feel free to play there other space games at Save Point.
-They have many more games and apps centered around gravity, exoplanets and orbital mechanics.
-Definitely go-to tools when it comes to teaching the basics of orbital mechanics, gravity, astronomy, and astrophysics.
+As mentioned on their site, The Super Planet Crash is a project by Stefano Meschiari and the SAVE/Point team.
+Feel free to play their other space games at Save Point.
+They have many more games and apps centered around gravity, exoplanets, and orbital mechanics.
+Definitely go-to tools for teaching the basics of orbital mechanics, gravity, astronomy, and astrophysics.

-Quincy Bingham is a native Mississippian, world traveler, and digital marketer.
-Quincy’s life’s work has been the Solar Republic brand, which embodies his values of kaizen, personal development, and lifestyle design.
-He has learned through experience that change is the only constant in life; trust is the single real currency, and consistency is the only vehicle that gets you to where you want to be in life.
+Quincy Bingham is a native Mississippian, world traveler, and digital marketing director.
+Although his bread and butter is digital marketing, his crowning achievement has been the Solar Republic brand, which embodies his values of kaizen, personal development, and lifestyle design.
+He has learned through professional and personal experience that change is the only constant in life, trust is the only real currency and consistency is the only vehicle that gets you to where you want to be in life.